DmitriZhao/robond-docker/README.md

 [image4]: ./img/redme4.png "4"
 [imagewin]: ./img/imagewin.PNG "imagewin"
 ![alt text][image0]
-This is a Docker Container for Udacity's Robotics Nanodegree, it'll allow you to run Assigment 2 on your browser from any OS:
-  - Linux (Tested in Ubuntu 14.04)
-  - Windows (To be tested)
-  - MacOS (To be tested)

 This container was born out of need, since I need 14.04 in my computer but needed ROS Kinetic for this assigment, and VMware just doesn't do it for me.
 Feel free to submit PR and file bugs if you encounter them.
 ## Set up